10 Iconic Chinese Poems to Deepen Your Cultural Knowledge

 About the Poem:

-This famous poem comes from 诗经 (shī jīng) — The Book of Songs.
-This ancient collection of songs dates back to 600 BCE.
-This one is a beloved poem from Southern Zhou, and also includes Chinese animal sounds for onomatopoeia.
+This Chinese poem comes from 诗经 (shī jīng) — The Book of Songs, which dates back to 600 BCE.
+This one is a famous and beloved poem from Southern Zhou, and also includes Chinese animal sounds for onomatopoeia.

 Key Terms: